 (805) 541-3836 or toll-free (800) 233-1819

 Lindamood-Bell® interventions improve phonological awareness, orthographic processing, fluency, and comprehension.
-Intensive intervention is provided one-to-one or in small groups up to five, for grades K-12.
+Intensive intervention is provided one-to-one or in small groups up to five.
 The approach focuses on sensory-cognitive instruction to develop or remediate reading processes and is highly effective for struggling readers and students with disabilities.

-Lindamood-Bell intervention is effective for students K-12.
-Tutoring helps struggling readers who are falling behind in phonological awareness, orthographic processing, and/or reading comprehension skills.
+Lindamood-Bell intervention helps struggling readers who are falling behind in phonological awareness, orthographic processing, and/or reading comprehension skills.
 Intensive intervention benefits students in Tier 2 and 3 instruction who have multiple-year gaps in reading skill, students on IEPs, and students with disabilities such as dyslexia and autism.
 Instruction is also highly effective for English learners to develop foundational reading skills.
 Students may receive one-to-one or small-group instruction (2-5) based on similar learning profiles and needs.

 Digital materials are available for online, synchronous instruction.
 Digital resources include (1) Consonant/Vowel Cards, (2) Mouth Pictures, (3) Simple to Complex to Multisyllable Cards, (3) Affixes, and (4) Leveled Readers, K-8.
 Materials are accessed with a teacher subscription to a Learning Management System (LMS) and shared online with students during a Zoom or similar online platform.
 For in-person instruction, direct instruction is typically provided using print manipulatives and readers, but digital materials may still be used to facilitate group engagement with the materials.